 - Translated conversation voice is very robotic

-iTranslate has the best user experience by far of any of the apps listed here.
-The only problem is that it’s not free.
+iTranslate is the voice translate app that has the best user experience by far of any others listed here.
+The only downside is that it’s not free.

 As you can see in the screenshots below, the app offers both conversational voice translation as well as a helpful phrase guide with audio pronunciation.